 After the distribution, A. H. Belo will be a separate public company operating the newspaper business and related businesses.
-Immediately after the distribution, A. H. Belo expects to have approximately holders of record of A. H. Belo Series A and Series B shares, respectively, and approximately and shares of Series A and Series B common stock outstanding, respectively, based on the number of shareholders of record and outstanding Belo shares on , 2008 and the distribution ratio of share of A. H. Belo Series A common stock for every share of Belo Series B common stock.
-The actual number of shares of A. H. Belo common stock to be distributed will be determined as of the record date.
+Immediately after the distribution, A. H. Belo expects to have approximately 17,603,448 and 2,848,547 shares of Series A and Series B common stock outstanding, respectively, based on the outstanding Belo shares on the record date and the distribution ratio of 0.20 shares of A. H. Belo Series A common stock for every share of Belo Series A common stock and 0.20 shares of A. H. Belo Series B common stock for every share of Belo Series B common stock.
 The distribution will not affect the number of outstanding Belo shares or any rights of Belo shareholders.